assanlaye/role-based-cms/README.md

   - Components: `frontend/src/app/components/`
   - Services: `frontend/src/app/services/`
   - Global styles: `frontend/src/styles.css`

-**Deployment on Vercel**

-This project is configured for easy deployment on Vercel with the included `vercel.json` file.

-📖 **For detailed deployment instructions, see [VERCEL_DEPLOYMENT.md](./VERCEL_DEPLOYMENT.md)**

-**Quick Start**:
-1. Connect your GitHub repository to Vercel
-2. Set environment variables (see VERCEL_DEPLOYMENT.md for full list)
-3. Deploy - Vercel will automatically detect the `vercel.json` configuration
-4. Seed the database with roles and SuperAdmin user

-**Vercel Configuration Details**:
-- Frontend builds to `dist/frontend` (Angular production build)
-- Backend runs as serverless functions (@vercel/node)
-- API routes (`/api/*`) are automatically routed to backend
-- Frontend routes (`/*`) serve the Angular application
-- CORS is configured for Vercel domains and localhost
-- MongoDB connections are optimized for serverless environments

 If you want, I can:
 - Re-enable or implement the soft-delete / Trash flow for articles (backend + frontend).